nemisj/docs/cv.md

 ( http://www.informaat-cxp.com/ )

-After five years of work at Mendix company ( see below ) I've moved further to the new challenges, new possibilities and new fresh start.
-I moved to Informaat CXP, company focusing very deeply on a User Experience ( UX ), whereby last couple of years the main accent is on digital world.
+After five years of working at Mendix ( see below ) I've moved on to the new challenges, possibilities and a fresh start.
+I moved to Informaat CXP, a company with a deep focus on User Experience ( UX ).

-At that time Informaat CXP started to develop their own 'home-made' platform called Customer Experience Platform ( CXP ) and own tool "Dialogica".
-It's was a starting point for this company in R&D branch.
+Around this time, Informaat CXP started to develop its own platform called Customer Experience Platform ( CXP ) and tooling (Dialogica).
+It's was a starting point for this company in to the R&D branch.
 A lot had to happen, researched and tried out.
 This is tho moment where I started to work with Node.js, MongoDB, AngularJS, grunt and other cutting-edge technologies.

 __Department__ 	: R&D